agronholm/apscheduler/docs/index.rst

 APScheduler keeps all the scheduled jobs in *job stores*.
 Job stores are configurable adapters to some back-end that may or may not support persisting job configurations on disk, database or something else.
 Job stores are added to the scheduler and identified by their aliases.
-The alias "default" is special in that if the user does not explicitly specify a job store alias when scheduling a job, it goes to the "default" job store.
+The alias ``default`` is special in that if the user does not explicitly specify a job store alias when scheduling a job, it goes to the ``default`` job store.
 If there is no job store in the scheduler by that name when the scheduler is started, a new job store of type :class:`~apscheduler.jobstores.ram_store.RAMJobStore` is created to serve as the default.

-The built-in job stores are:
+The other built-in job stores are:

 * :class:`~apscheduler.jobstores.shelve_store.ShelveJobStore`
 * :class:`~apscheduler.jobstores.sqlalchemy_store.SQLAlchemyJobStore`